November 28, 2022

-For men with ‘low-risk’ prostate cancer, the side effects of treatment may not be worth the benefit.
+For men with low-risk prostate cancer, the side effects of treatment may not be worth the benefit.

 The word “cancer” is scary.
 Faced with a diagnosis of prostate cancer, men may think the best approach would be an aggressive one.

-“It is best to avoid treatment if you have a prostate cancer that is safe to observe.
+“Patients who were treated with surgery or radiation had side effects,” Barocas said.
+“Those managed with active surveillance, for the most part, did quite well.
+What we found is that it is best to avoid treatment if you have a prostate cancer that is safe to observe.
 This is why most doctors recommend ‘active surveillance’ for low-risk cancers.”

 Regardless of approach, 99 percent of the men were alive after three years.
 Prostate cancer tends to grow slowly, so patients will need to be followed 10 years or longer to detect any difference in death rate.